mwadman/mwadman.github.io/_posts/2018-11-23-OpenStack-Lab-Network-Switch-Interfaces.markdown

 In this post, I covered some basic configuration of interfaces on a Cumulus switch.

-In the next post, I'll start to dive into the BGP configuration required for our OpenStack deployment.
+In the next post, I'll start to dive into the routing configuration required for our OpenStack deployment.

 ## References: